ShaquilleNathan/Contact-List-App/README.md

-# 📱 React Native Contact List App
+# 📱 React-Native Contact List App

 A simple and experimental contact list app built using **React Native** and **Realm DB**.
 This app allows users to add and delete contact entries (name and phone number).
 All data is stored locally using Realm.